uclaopt/AsyncQVI/readme.md

 ### AsyncQVI specific ###
-  Paper | Code
+  Name       | Field
+  (in paper) | (in code)
   ------|------
   L     | params.max_outer_iter
   K     | params.max_inner_iter
   epsilon | params.epsilon

 ### AsyncQL specific ###
-  Paper | Code
+  Paper | Field
+  (in paper) | (in code)
   ------|------
-  alpha(learning rate) | params.alpha
+  alpha (learning rate) | params.alpha
   maximal iterations | params.max_outer_iter

 To use adaptive learning rate, one should tune by modifying algo.h, Line 135.
 To use constant learning rate, one can comment Line 135 and tune in makefile (-alpha) without recompiling.

 ### VRVI specific ###
-  Paper | Code
+  Paper | Field
+  (in paper) | (in code)
   ------|------
   m | params.sample_num
   L | params.max_inner_iter
   K | params.max_outer_iter

 ## Sample Oracle
-A sample oracle should be defined separately as a class structure in one header file and included by algo.h to have the algorithms take samples.
-For instance, we built one sample oracle, a sailing problem, in oracle.h for testing.
-Users can follow the same structure.
+All the three algorithms call an oracle that takes samples.
+Therefore, a sample oracle (as a class structure) must be defined in a header file and included in algo.h.
+For the sailing problem, we built a sample oracle in oracle.h.
+The user can use it as a template to run the three algorithms with their own sample oracles.